 The New Forest is packed with accommodation to suit all budgets.
 From fancy spa hotels to campsites, the New Forest has something for everyone.

-We booked a self-catering accommodation on a working farm near Cadnam.
+We booked a cosy, re-purposed granary barn on a working farm near Cadnam.
 This former granary still had its original beams and was a perfect hideaway for two.

 How to get to the New Forest